canonical/snapcraft/docs/snapcraft-advanced-features.md

 To check the list of files included in your snap, you can use `dpkg -c` on the resulting `.snap` file.
-If you find that certain files should not be shipped to the user (download size being just one factor), you can use `snapcraft`'s feature of defining specific filesets:
+If you find that certain files should not be shipped to the user (download size being just one factor), you can explicitly tell `snapcraft` which files to snap:

 	    snap:
 	     - usr/lib/x86_64-linux-gnu/libgudev-1.0.so*